RafterOne/Join-Us/javascript.md

 strings and a function as it's arguments.

-Your goal is for your `using` function to provide it's function argument with all the items give in it's array argument previously registered via the `register` function by that name. `using` should provide it's function argument with these *dependencies* in the order specified as arguments.
+Your goal is for your `using` function to provide it's function argument with all the items given in it's array argument previously registered via the `register` function by that name. `using` should pass it's function arguments containing these *dependencies* in the order specified in the array.
+See the test code below for the intended usage.

 The `using` function should fail if an string is provided that was not previously registered.